Synthetixio/synthetix/publish/README.md

 # When adding new synths

-1. In the environment folder you are deploying to, add the synth key to the `synths.json` file
+1. In the environment folder you are deploying to, add the synth key to the `synths.json` file.
+If you want the synth to be purgeable, add `subclass: "PurgeableSynth"` to the object.
 2. [Optional] Run `build` if you've changed any source files, if not you can skip this step.
 3. Run `deploy` as usual but add the `--add-new-synths` flag
 4. Run `verify` as usual.